Risch1997/LiveNowBot/README.md

 ## Commands
 * !add_user: Adds 1 or more users to the user whitelist.
 If the user whitelist is empty, all streams will be considered whitelisted.
 Example usage: !add_user Account1 Account2 Account3 ...
 * !add_game: Adds a game from the Twitch directory to the games whitelist.
 If the game whitelist is empty, all games will be considered whitelisted.
 Example usage: !add_game Example Game

+### TestGame.py
+TestGame.py is a script that can be used as an alternative method to getting game IDs from the Twitch API to add to the game whitelist.
+Simply update the games array on line 7 with the games you'd like to get the IDs for, and run "python testGame.py" to get an output of each game object from the Twitch API.